moradaniel/humanResources/README.md

 2014 - September

+ - **Concurrency and Thread Safety:** String formatters in JDK are not thread-safe so a ThreadLocal was used to ensure only one copy of DATE_FORMATTER
  - Listing CreditsEntries using AngularJS
  - Added REST API for finding CreditsEntries and CreditsEntriesPeriods
  - Using **AngularJS Promises** for asynchronous calls